 IHPA has developed the Impact of New Health Technology Framework as an additional process for the review of new health technologies.

-Under the Framework, IHPA and its Clinical Advisory Committee (CAC) will monitor and review new health technologies to determine whether they are adequately accounted for in the pricing of public hospital services.
+Under the Framework, IHPA through its Clinical Advisory Committee (CAC) monitors and reviews new health technologies to determine whether they are adequately accounted for in the pricing of public hospital services.
 Where the technology is not accounted for, IHPA may refer the technology for priority coding and classification development.

 This annual process involves IHPA, the CAC and state and territory health departments reviewing reports on new health technologies provided by government advisory groups and other interested stakeholders, such as medical technology manufacturers.